improv-wifi/website/src/ble.md

 ### RPC Command: Get/Set Device Name

 Sends a request for the device to either get or set its name.
 This could mean different things depending on the device manufacturer.
-It may alter the default "hostname" of not.
+It may alter the default "hostname" or not.
 If setting both this property and hostname, it is recommended to set hostname first then device name.
-It should generally accept any UTF-8 encoded string however some device manufacturers may choose not to support characters outside of the ASCII range.
+It should generally accept any UTF-8 encoded string however some device manufacturers may choose not to support characters outside the ASCII range.
 Getting this property should
 (unless it contains non-ASCII characters) return the same value as the Device Info's "Device Name" (4th) property.

 Command ID: `0x06`